jonatanaspesaitis/jonatanaspesaitis.github.io/_posts/2026-05-12-step-4-zuck-around-n-find-out.md

 The enshittification playbook has run to its logical end on these platforms.
-They’ve squeezed all they can from the people who post content and the people who pay to reach them.
+They’ve squeezed all they can from the people who post content and the people who pay to reach users.
 There’s no juice left in the orange.
-But because they’re publicly traded companies, they can’t just say, “From now on, we’ll be a steady cash cow.”
-They have to find new ways to squeeze, because the number must always go up.
-There have to be new investors who believe in the company’s future — so the old investors can sell their shares to someone.
-That’s the game.
+But because they’re publicly traded companies, they can’t just say, “We're satisfied with the revenue we're getting”, because the number must always go up and so they must find new new narratives to spin.
+Because the old investors need new investors to sell their shares to.
+And of course the new investors will want the same and so the cycle continues.
+That's the game.

 Thus, the Everything App.
 Thus, the AI pivot.
 Thus, the metaverse.
 It’s all a shiny new story to tell investors while the core product rots.
 The whole “we’re building the future” line is a marketing tactic, because what they’re really doing is jumping ship.

 ## What this means for you and me

 I’ve watched the enshittification process play out over and over again.
 One minute a platform is a goldmine for a creator, and the next, nobody sees your posts anymore, because the CEO has decided the company is now “AI-first.”
-The posts you made to help people end up helping an AI get trained to replace you.
+And the previous posts you made to help people - end up helping an AI get trained to replace you.

 You can’t stop it.
 Enshittification only moves in one direction.
-Early users had a good time, early advertisers got cheap clicks, and the founders and early investors got rich.
+The early users had a good time, early advertisers got cheap clicks, and the founders and early investors got rich.
 But now that party is over and the whole thing is cannibalising itself looking for one more hit of growth.
 The step-four “everything” pivot is just a signal for the end.